 I. Negatively charged ions are the strongest nucleophiles.

 II.
 The Smaller is the size of the molecule the better is the nucleophile compared to the bigger ions.

 III.
 In polar solvents, bigger atoms are bad nucleophile.

 3. II and III

 5. all statements are correct

 Explanation: In polar solvents, bigger atoms are good nucleophiles.
 The bigger the size of the atom, not molecule, the better is the nucleophile (I−>Br−>Cl−>F−).
 The radius of atoms increases down the group.
 Nucleophilic strength depends on the strength of the anion.
-Example HI is a strong acid and therefore it has a weak conjugate base.
+For example, HI is a strong acid, and therefore it has a weak conjugate base.

 Frequently Asked Questions – FAQs

 What is the difference between electrophiles & nucleophiles?